 Legal aspects

-The corresponding author should make it clear that the final manuscript has been approved by all authors and has not been published, or under consideration by another journal.
-Copyright ownership is to be transferred by the following written statement which must accompany all manuscripts at the time of submission and must be signed by all authors: “The undersigned authors transfer all copyright ownership of the manuscript to Critical Care and Shock in the event the work is published.
-The undersigned authors warrant that the article is original and is not under consideration by another journal and has not been published previously.”
+The corresponding author should make it clear that the final manuscript has been approved by all authors and has not been published or under consideration by another journal.
+Copyright ownership is to be transferred by the following written statement, which must accompany all manuscripts at the time of submission and must be signed by all authors: “The undersigned authors transfer all copyright ownership of the manuscript to Critical Care and Shock in the event the work is published.
+The undersigned authors warrant that the article is original, is not under consideration by another journal, and has not been published previously.”

-Manuscripts submitted for publication must contain a statement to the effect that all human studies have been approved by the appropriate ethics committee and have, therefore been performed in accordance with the ethical standards laid down in the 1964 Declaration of Helsinki.
-It should also be stated clearly in the text that all persons gave their informed consent prior to their inclusion in the study.
+Manuscripts submitted for publication must contain a statement to the effect that all human studies have been approved by the appropriate ethics committee and have, therefore, been performed in accordance with the ethical standards laid down in the 1964 Declaration of Helsinki.
+It should also be stated clearly in the text that all persons gave informed consent before being included in the study.
 Details that might disclose the identity of the subjects under study should be omitted.

 Manuscript submission